zami45/JS_WriteUp/Understanding of This/Understanding of THIS.md

 Person()

+//a property called name is added to global object
 //now name variable can be accessed from global scope

 console.log(name) // prints "zami"

+console.log(this.name) // prints "zami"

+console.log(window.name) // prints "zami"
 ```

-Thus using THIS we can create global variable on the fly if we don't have proper understanding of THIS keyword
+Thus using THIS we can create global variable on the fly if we don't have proper understanding of THIS keyword.We
+need to bind THIS to an object or context of our own choosing in order to prevent this from happening.

 ### Some Consider THIS Points to Function Scope :